Maintaining Your Positive Focus

 When times get really tough for some competitors, many can get a little down and will struggle with their own levels of inner belief, and begin to question whether they are good enough, and whether success is still any longer possible.

-But let’s say you go out there with a completely different attitude – an attitude where you totally and utterly commit yourself to the performance, unconditionally, and that you will never entertain these negative thoughts even for the tiniest nano-second.
+Let’s say this time you go out there with a completely different attitude – an attitude where you totally and utterly commit yourself to the performance, unconditionally, and that you will never entertain these negative thoughts even for the tiniest nano-second.

 Instead you are going to do absolutely everything humanly possible that day to achieve success, for each and every single minute you are out there - regardless of the score, and that you are going to completely remove all possibility of ever letting up, even for a second - then this makes everything much clearer to your mind and body when you competing.